 What I Hate About Amazon’s Affiliate Program

-Unlike Google Adsense, which I like much better, Amazon looks for any excuse to close your account.
+Unlike Google Adsense, which I like better, Amazon looks for any excuse to close your account.
 They seem like a very strict and uptight bunch who don’t allow any mistakes whatsoever.
 Plus, to be honest, the Amazon Ads look very ugly.
-I personally think that they distract visitors from the content.
+I think that they distract visitors from the content.

 Another thing that I don’t like is the fact that, you’re only making a small percentage of the actual sales.
 You literally make pennies on the dollar.
 This means that you have to get hundreds of thousands of visitors.
-And in order to get that many visitors, you have to work extra hard.
+And to get that many visitors, you have to work extra hard.
 Then you have to hope that visitors click on the ads.

 To me this isn’t a very good use of time.
 Every website needs visitors in order to drive revenue, but if I’m going to work hard, I’m going to make it worth it.
 I’d rather sell products that you, the visitor actually wants.
 Or put up ads that companies pay me for on a monthly basis.
-These two ideas alone have a much better chance of providing much higher income.
+These two ideas alone have a better chance of providing higher income.

 Amazon’s Affiliate Program Suggested Paid Advertising